gold star for USAHOF

 This wasn’t it for the Celtics.

 Boston would win the championship twice in the 1970s (1974 and 1976) with the acquisition of Dave Cowens and Heinsohn as their big two, but the decade after would be more dynamic.
-The Celtics drafted Larry Bird, and along with Kevin McHale and Robert Parish, the Celtics had a trio that would win the title in 1981, 1984 & 1986.
+The Celtics drafted Larry Bird, and, along with Kevin McHale and Robert Parish, they had a trio that would win the title in 1981, 1984 & 1986.

-It would take another "big three" in Paul Pierce, Kevin Garnett, and Ray Allen to win it again in 2008, the Celtics' 17th overall.
+It would take another "big three"—Paul Pierce, Kevin Garnett, and Ray Allen — to win it again in 2008, the Celtics' 17th overall, and in 2024, led by Jayson Tatum and Jaylen Brown, they won their 18th Championship.

 Dana Barros signed with the Celtics as a Free Agent the year after he was named an All-Star and the Most Improved Player of the Year Award with the Sixers.
 With all due respect to Barros, the Celtics didn’t get that player, though the Point Guard did get a hometown player who gave them solid efficiency (16.4 PER) and a 10.1 PPG.
 Barros' first two seasons in Boston would see him average 12.8 Points, and…

 A member of the 2008 NBA Championship Team, Kendrick Perkins arrived in Boston as part of a draft-day trade.
-Kendrick, who was drafted late in the 1st Round, would provide an above-average defense to the Celtics and he would have two straight top five Defensive Rating finishes (2007-08 & 2008-09).
-Perkins would act as the team's enforcer if need be and that toughness is hard to quantify, but we hope we did so appropriately on…
+Kendrick, who was drafted late in the 1st Round, would provide an above-average defense to the Celtics, and he would have two straight top-five Defensive Rating finishes (2007-08 & 2008-09).
+Perkins would act as the team's enforcer if need be, and that toughness is hard to quantify, but we hope we did so appropriately on this…

 This one will take a while.
 First off, we feel guilty ranking Jim Loscutoff so low.
 This man is iconic in Beantown and was one of the most popular players ever in the Celtics’ green.
 Saying that, let’s focus on the positive.

-The Boston Celtics drafted the Yugoslavian born, Dino Radja in the 2nd Round of the 1989 Draft but it took until the 1993-94 season that the Power Forward elected to leave Europe to play in the United States.
+The Boston Celtics drafted the Yugoslavian-born Dino Radja in the 2nd Round of the 1989 Draft, but it took until the 1993-94 season for the Power Forward to elect to leave Europe to play in the United States.